 Nilon’s husband became CU’s first Black faculty member, and Nilon soon followed him to the university as its first Black librarian.
 She eventually rose to become the library’s Assistant Director of Public Services.
 Meanwhile, she served as president of United Black Women of Boulder Valley and advocated with other Black parents to ensure their children were given full opportunities for college-track coursework in Boulder schools.
+She was one of several local leaders who helped re-establish Boulder’s community YWCA (later YWCA Boulder County) in 1958.
 Following their retirement from CU, the Nilons were honored with an education scholarship in their name.

 For the stories of more remarkable Black women in Boulder County history, check out the book A Legacy of Missing Pieces: The Voices of Black Women of Boulder County, edited by Polly E. Bugros McLean.

 YWCA USA is celebrating Black Herstory Month by highlighting impactful Black women in film, sports, activism, music, STEM, health care, and government, among other fields.
 Visit https://www.ywca.org/get-involved/celebrating-black-women/.